federicheddu/federicheddu/README.md

 ### **⏳ Experiences:**
-- lots of university projects *(many of which you can find on this profile)*
+- lots of university projects - *many of which you can find on this profile*
-- internship and research grant at the CG3HCI Lab. at the University of Cagliari
+- internship and research grant at the CG3HCI Lab. @ University of Cagliari
-- tutor of Programming 1 and Video Game Design courses, where I taught the basics of imperative programming in C and rudiments of Unity Engine at University of Cagliari
+- university tutor for Programming 1 and Video Game Design courses @ University of Cagliari, here I taught the basics of imperative programming in C and rudiments of Unity Engine